Enid Campbell: Professional career

 For 30 years, Campbell was at the forefront of legal research, constitutional law and administrative law.
 She published numerous books and over 100 journal articles and papers.

 She served on several important bodies investigating law reform in Australia, including the Commonwealth Tertiary Education Commission of 1987, the Royal Commission on Government Administration in Australia in 1974, and the Constitutional Commission for the Australian Bicentennial.
 She received a range of major awards in recognition of her contribution to the law.
 In 1979, she was awarded the Order of the British Empire and in 2005 was made a Companion of the Order of Australia, the highest honour that can be given to an Australian citizen.
 In 1971, she was elected a Fellow of the Academy of Social Sciences in Australia.
 She was also awarded Doctor of Laws degrees (Honoris Causa) from the University of Tasmania, the University of Sydney and Monash University, respectively.
+She was inducted onto the Tasmanian Honour Roll of Women in 2006.

 In 2005, the Federation Press published Law and Government in Australia: Essays in Honour of Enid Campbell to recognise her outstanding contribution to Australian legal research.
 She officially retired from Monash University in 1997, after 30 years of service.
 She remained an Emeritus Professor at the University, however, and continued to release publications.
 She died in Melbourne on 20 January 2010.
 She has been described by former Prime Minister of Australia Gough Whitlam as having lived 'an exceptional intellectual life' and being 'a public law scholar of the highest distinction'.